-Herniated disc causes — ways the spine can degenerate and sustain injury
+Herniated disc causes — how the discs degenerate and sustain injury

 What leads to a herniated disc?

-Usually a herniated disc results from nothing more than the normal aging process.
+Usually a herniated disc is caused by natural aging and related changes to the spine.
 As the body ages, it begin to lose its water content.
 This drying affects many components of the body, including the discs in the spine.
 Discs tend to become more brittle as they dry out, which makes the outer layers more likely to rupture because they are less elastic.